jonthegeek/robodeck/tests/testthat/_snaps/sections.md

       [1] "user"

       [[3]]$content
-      Perfect!
+      [1] "Perfect!
 Now create a comma-separated list of titles for the major sections of a conference talk titled 'My Talk'.
-My description
+My description"